-At Crook our dedicated Special Needs Co-ordinator (SENCO) is Miss Cleminson who is available for advice or guidance to help support pupils and families.
+At Crook our dedicated Special Needs Co-ordinator (SENCO) is Mrs Cleminson who is available for advice or guidance to help support pupils and families.

 We also recognise the role governors play in ensuring we provide high quality SEND support to pupils and their families.
 Our named SEND governor is Mrs Susan Kitching.